Want to understand what a scope of workdocument is and learn how to draft one?

 We’ll also highlight how a project management tool like ClickUp can help you implement these practices to make the most of your statement of work document.

-ClickUp is the world’s leading scope and project management tool that’s used by teams in businesses ranging from startups to giants like Google, Netflix and Airbnb.
+ClickUp is the world’s leading scope and project management tool that’s used by teams in businesses ranging from startups to law firms.
 It’s got all the features you need to draft the perfect statement of work as well as execute it!

 Let’s get started with the practices you need to follow: